rsdoiel/rsdoiel.github.io/blog/2017/12/18/raspbian-stretch-on-amd64.md

 The machine came with a minimal bootable Windows 7 CD and an blank internal drive.
 Windows 7 installed fine but was missing the network drivers for WiFi.
-I had previously copied the new [Raspbian Stretch](https://www.raspberrypi.org/blog/raspbian-stretch/) iso to a USB drive.
+I had previously copied the new [Raspbian Stretch](https://www.raspberrypi.org/blog/raspbian-stretch/) ISO to a USB drive.
 While the E4310 didn't support booting from the USB drive Windows 7 does make it easy to write to a DVRW.
 After digging around and finding a blank disc I could write to it was a couple of mouse clicks and a bit of waiting